 Mark has held research appointments at Cornell and Leipzig universities, as well as the Namgyal Institute of Tibetology in Sikkim, India.
 From 2007 to 2008, he served as Chief of Translation and Interpretation at the United Nations Mission in Nepal (UNMIN).

 Mark Turin writes and teaches on ethnolinguistics, language endangerment, visual anthropology, digital archives and fieldwork methodology.
-He is the author or co-author of four books, three travel guides, the editor of eight volumes, and he edits a series on oral literature.
+He is the author or co-author of four books, three travel guides, the editor of nine volumes, and he edits a series on oral literature.
 Mark is a regular BBC presenter on issues of linguistic diversity and language endangerment.
 Mark is one of three principal investigators on a major five-year collaborative research project supported by the Arcadia Fund to document and protect Bhutan’s oral traditions, a Co-Investigator on Partnership Grant from the Social Sciences and Humanities Research Council of Canada entitled First Nations Languages in the 21st Century: Looking Back, Looking Forward, a Co-Investigator on a NASA-funded grant on Urban growth, land-use change, and growing vulnerability in the Greater Himalaya mountain range and serves as Advisor to the Kalmyk Cultural Heritage Documentation Project.
 Mark is honoured to serve on the Advisory Board of SAPIENS and as a Steering Committee Member of UBC Language Sciences.